duckdb/duckdb-web/docs/extensions/vss.md

 The `vss` extension is an experimental extension for DuckDB that adds indexing support to accelerate vector similarity search queries using DuckDB's new fixed-size `ARRAY` type.

-This extension is based on the [usearch](https://github.com/unum-cloud/usearch) library and serves as a proof of concept for providing a custom index type, in this case a HNSW index, from within an extension and exposing it to DuckDB.

-See the announcement blog post [here]({% link _posts/2024-04-12-vector-search.md %}).
+See the announcement blog post [here](/2024/05/03/vector-similarity-search-vss).

 ## Usage